Training Science Series #3 - Overtraining Syndrome (OTS)

 Despite, so much evidence available showing over using utilization training won’t work long-term, many individuals like to think they are the rare special case, who can handle high intensity training better than everyone else.
 Yes, there are very rare exceptions, but you are likely not it, and are just the same lump of genetic material as everyone else.
 Sometimes we have to learn from our mistakes, and I am no exception, but it’s a terrible waste of time to learn the hard way.
 I learnt everything I write here, the hard way over more than a decade of highs and lows in endurance sports.
 I certainly would be a far superior athlete if I had known about and listened to the advice in this article when I started out.

 There are ways to limit the catabolic effect of endurance training and induce an anabolic growth response that lowers cortisol, but rest must be paramount in doing this.
 The unethical and unhealthy way is through doping with anabolic agents like steroids, but bear in mind these artificial substances involve cardiac toxicity and other health issues.6 The healthy and ethical way is possible through application of proper post-workout nutrition7, adequate sleep and so on.
+Furthermore, consuming sufficient levels of protein and calories to fuel the training loads is absolutely crucial.
+There is a very strong link between lack of calories and overtraining syndrome, which is being borne out in the new science breakthroughs relating to RED-S (Relative Energy Deficiency Syndrome).
+This syndrome is most common in women athletes who under eat calories in an attempt to lose weight or stay lean - but it can also affect men who don't eat enough to fuel their training loads.
 It has been found athletes who ingest a mix of protein with carbohydrate following training improves overall muscle rebuilding compared with carbohydrate alone offsetting the need for the body to break down its own muscle tissue.8 The inclusion of a functional strength program for runners also helps to maintain more of an anabolic metabolism, but should be carefully applied not to induce more fatigue.
 Ultimately, there are training intensities that do not cause an increase in cortisol, and those are beneath what is called the Aerobic Threshold (more on this later).

 Thus, a crucial element of elite performance is to find the proper balance between training and recovery.
 Elite athletes push up against this wall constantly and requires a very refined training program to lower the chances of OTS.
 Working with a knowledgeable coach is the smartest way to prevent OTS.
 The number one reason most people don’t achieve their running related goals – and fill doctors’ and physiotherapist office’s – is due to interruptions in their training from injury or fatigue ultimately created from a poor training approach.